 Additionally, a default by one or more VARs or other distribution partners with whom we have a significant receivables balance could have an adverse financial impact on our financial results.
-In the three months ended March 31, 2023, no one VAR generated an aggregate of 10% of total revenue.
-As of March 31, 2023, one VAR did represent 13% of our accounts receivable balance as of March 31, 2023.
-In the event that this VAR or any of our large customers do not continue to purchase our products or purchase fewer of our products, our business, results of operations and financial condition could be adversely affected.
+As of March 31, 2024 no one customer represented greater than 10% of the accounts receivable balance.
+In the event that this customer or any of our large customers do not continue to purchase our products or purchase fewer of our products, our business, results of operations and financial condition could be adversely affected.
 We have reviewed our policies that govern credit and collections and will continue to monitor them in light of current payment status and economic conditions.
 In addition, we try to reduce the credit exposures of our accounts receivable by instituting credit limits and additional checks.
 However, there can be no assurance that our efforts to identify potential credit risks will be successful.
-Our inability to timely identify VARs and other distribution partners that are credit risks could result in defaults at a time when such VARs and other distribution partners have high accounts receivable balances with us.
+Our inability to timely identify VARs and other distribution partners have high accounts receivable balances with us.
 Any such default would result in a significant charge against our earnings and adversely affect our results of operations and financial condition.